animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 A ritual was happening that couldn't be desecrated or remarked upon.
 No clinical logic could destroy it.

 Tayler stopped messaging with me on our coinciding November birthdays — yes really I’m serious.
 Well, coinciding week-wise.
 She was a couple years younger than me.
-In case the Taylor-CAM synchronicity and shared Christmas, 2018 trauma together with a bald Jewish guy wasn't enough coincidence, our birthdays week-wise were days apart.
+In case the Taylor-CAM cam-girl synchronicity and Christmas, 2018 trauma together with a bald Jewish guy wasn't enough coincidence, our birthdays week-wise were days apart.
 And coincided also, less amazingly, with when she blocked me.

 In December, I had another hospitalization, the geriatric unit (elderly facility) one.